wp-plugins/flyzoo/readme.txt

 * Embeddable Chat Rooms: access a chat room directly by embedding it into a page (PRO Plan)

-* Live Support Chat: easy and effective, support requests are automatically routed to the first available operator
+* Easy and effective **live support chat**

-* Multiple Operators and Moderators
+* Multiple Operators and Moderators: support chat requests are automatically routed to the first available operator

 * Track Visitors Live: monitor visits and chat with visitors in real-time.